richardhenyash/freefrom/README.md

 ## Project Goals ##
-To provide an online, open source, interactive information resource that enables consumers to identify products which are suitable for food allergies and intolerances.
+To provide an online, open source, interactive information resource that enables consumers to identify products which are free from common allergens, and therefore suitable for food allergies and intolerances.
 The site could also be expanded in the future to include products suitable for vegans, products which are free from palm oil, and products which are ethically sourced.

 ## Site Owner Goals ##
 Developing the site will serve as a learning experience for the developer.
 The finished website will act as a showcase for the